florianbgt/myblog/content/Django_Oauth2_toolkit_Part1_Auth_server/index.md

 We now have our Oauth server setup!

-In the part 2 of this tutorial (https://blog.florianbgt.com/Django_Oauth2_toolkit_Part2_Resource_server) we will see how to setup a separate resource server that use this Oauth2 API for authentication
+In the [part 2 of this tutorial ](https://blog.florianbgt.com/Django_Oauth2_toolkit_Part2_Resource_server) we will see how to setup a separate resource server that use this Oauth2 API for authentication

-You can find the source code of this article on my github: https://github.com/florianbgt/django-rest-oauth2-authserver
+You can find the source code of this article on [my github](https://github.com/florianbgt/django-rest-oauth2-authserver)

 If you have any question or just want to chat, feel free to email me florian.bigot321@gmail.com